 How to make learning critical thinking a joy

 Human beings are intensely curious creatures.
 Our brains release dopamine when encountering fresh or surprising information.
 Dopamine is associated with feelings of pleasure and reward.
-We’ve all experienced this delight of discovery, whether it’s a friend texting us a juicy story or the satisfaction of solving a crossword puzzle that’s been taunting us for hours.
+We’ve all felt this delight of discovery.
+It could be a friend texting us a juicy story, or the joy of solving a crossword puzzle that has taunted us for hours.
 Critical thinking compels us to hunt for new evidence and piece it together to make discoveries.
 It should be a joyful experience.
 Here are six tips to ensure that it is.

 1. Make it practical

 Learners who play this game quickly realize they already have useful problem-solving intuitions.
-Most people will start with questions like is the person fictional or are they female.
-These are good questions because they eliminate around half of the possibilities each time, which is the most efficient way to search the entire problem space.
+Most people will start with questions like “Is the person fictional?” or “Are they female?”
+These are good questions.
+They eliminate half the possibilities each time.
+That’s the most efficient way to search the entire problem space.
 Learners should be challenged to solve a meatier, overarching problem throughout the course.
 We find that a well-designed case study that’s realistic and a bit of a stretch to solve works wonderfully.

 2. Prove its value

 Critical thinking can easily get lumped together in learners’ minds with other “soft skills” of more questionable value.
-After playing a game like 20 Questions, we must tie the concepts we’ve learned, like asking good questions and breaking down a problem back to practical, relatable use cases.
+After a game like 20 Questions, we must tie what we’ve learned to practical, relatable use cases.
+We learned to ask good questions and break down a problem.

 3. Teach with stories